ccca-dc/ckanext-thredds/README.md

 Create a subset of a NetCDF resource.

-You must be logged in order to create and download a subset.
+You must be logged in in order to create and download a subset and the original resource must be public.
 If you want to create a new dataset with the subset, you must be authorized to do so.